10 Mar 03/10/2023

 Most people see the color green, and they know that typically means it's a 3882 chemical-resistant suit.

-Most elastic rain pants are made from premium PU to stand up against the beating lower legs endure on most job sites.
+Most rain pants are made from premium PU to stand up against the beating lower legs endure on most job sites.

 MCR Safety's ponchos come in light-, medium-, and heavy-duty options.